British fascism: Nationalism and racialism

+Mosley argued against immigration, adopting the motto "Britain for the British".
+However, he wrote in 1938 that he did not consider the German Nazi racial policy appropriate for Britain, because Britain, unlike Germany, possessed an empire which consisted of many different races, and thus it would be inappropriate to adopt laws which would stigmatise any race within the empire.
+Mosley argued against race-mixing and considered the preservation of "British race" and its culture as important, however, he argued that the same approach would extend to other races as well.
+In particular, he criticized the imposition of the Western culture on other races of empire, such as Indians, writing: "Fascist teaches pride of race and racial culture.
+Under Fascism, Indian leaders will arise to carry forward their own traditions and culture within the framework of Empire and the modern world of science".
+Regarding Jews, Mosley told them: either adopt "Britain First" or leave.

 Pan-Europeanism

 The BUF considered fascism as a "European tradition", "European movement", a new spirit of transformation, stronger than national distinctions.
 It believed that fascism would one day "unite Europe in a new civilization".
 In June 1934, Robert Gordon-Canning wrote that the "local patriotisms" in Europe would give a way to the "greater patriotism to the unified country".
 However, before that, it would be necessary to build nations with sound and well-balanced economic basis.
 In 1936, Oswald Mosley warned of the possibility of the "brother's war" in Europe, instead, urging them to focus on the Soviet Russia.
-However, Mosley considered British fascism as a unique movement, and wrote that Britain would assume the leading role in the world, with Germany as a complementary, since Germany did not strive to build an empire, as it considered this to be a threat to its racial purity.
+However, Mosley considered British fascism as a unique movement, and wrote that Britain would assume the leading role in the world, with Germany as a complementary, since Germany did not strive to build a worldwide empire, as it considered this to be a threat to its racial purity.
 Mosley, on the other hand, thought that Britain would maintain racial purity while maintaining its empire as well.

 After the defeat of the Axis powers in 1945, Sir Oswald Mosley founded the Union Movement (UM) as the successor to his inter-war BUF.
 The Union Movement diverged from the BUF's focus on British nationalism and instead focused on promoting the idea of Pan-European nationalism.
 Mosley's pan-Europeanism was inspired by German philosopher Oswald Spengler and his concept of unity of European culture and its primary Faustian symbols.